 Years 1 and 2

 You’ll study a wide variety of core modules in your first two years, giving you a solid foundation across different disciplines.
-Topics may include circuit theory, analysis and design, digital electronics, programming, artificial intelligence, solid mechanics, design and manufacture, embedded systems, and power electronics, among others.
-You’ll also see how mechanics, electronics, and computer engineering can come together in the development of mechatronics and robotic systems.
+Topics may include circuit theory, analysis and design, digital electronics, programming, artificial intelligence, solid mechanics, design and manufacture, embedded systems and power electronics, among others.
+You’ll also see how mechanics, electronics, computer engineering and intelligent control can come together in the development of mechatronics and robotic systems.

 You’ll build on your knowledge in a more specialised direction.
-You’ll study key areas in mechatronics and robotics such as control systems, electric machines and additive manufacturing.
+You may study machine learning and key issues in robotics and machine intelligence, as well as choosing from modules that apply your knowledge to areas such as electric machines and additive manufacturing.
 An individual project will allow you to focus on an engineering problem in depth.

 You’ll be introduced to different applications of robotics and mechatronics and benefit from an even broader choice of modules.
-You could focus on power electronics and drives, more specialised robotics and topics in computing, amongst others.
-You’ll also develop your understanding of the industry through a major individual project and complete a substantial team project.
+You could focus on power electronics and drives, medical electronics and E-health, or aerial robotics amongst others.
+You’ll also develop your understanding of the industry through a major individual project, and complete a substantial team project.

 Recent projects include: